What is the Workforce Innovation and Opportunity Act?

 SC Works Union – (864)-427-4119

-All appointments require in person registration.
-The orientation meetings are held in order to ensure that customers are fully aware of the available options and services provided by the SC Works Greater Upstate Comprehensive Centers and two affiliate centers in Cherokee and Union counties to assist in obtaining full-time employment.
+Currently Information Sessions are being conducted virtually through phone or video conference.
+These meetings are held in order to ensure that customers are fully aware of the available options and services provided by the SC Works Greater Upstate Comprehensive Centers and two affiliate centers in Cherokee and Union counties to assist in obtaining full-time employment.

 - Must be 18 years of age, US citizen or eligible non-citizen in compliance of selective service registration requirements.